Much like any saw blade, table saw blades will require sharpening. And sharpening a blade on a table saw vs a miter saw is not different.

 - While detergent works great for some, there are also cleaners available that are specifically intended for cleaning saw blades so you can select the one which you feel is the most sufficient.

-- You will likely develop a preference towards a particular type of product as you may find one to be more effective than the other.
+- You will likely develop a preference for a particular type of product as you may find one to be more effective than the other.

 - A pan or container of some kind is also needed for housing the water that is going to be used to bathe the blade.